 “You can’t simply add a side salad to an unhealthy dinner and expect changes to happen,” LaVardera said.
 She suggests making “smarter, more nutrient-dense” choices by swapping pasta for zucchini noodles or using mushrooms instead of meat.
 “You are reducing calories and carbohydrates, lowering saturated fat, and benefiting your heart,” she said.

 Meghan Charpentier, MS, MPH, with Cabarrus Health Alliance, suggests adding easy purees to regular dishes for a nutritional boost that won’t deter picky eaters.
 They can be added to popular dishes like chicken nuggets, pancakes, quesadillas, and hummus.
 “If we only ate half as many vegetables as we do junk foods, we would be overly full within minutes,” Charpentier said.
-For her vegetable puree recipes, click here.
+For her vegetable puree recipes, best dating apps 2023 reddit.

 Eating vegetables is a natural way to obtain all of the essential nutrients that the body needs in order to survive and thrive.